 Deming is a graduate of Lakewood High School.
 He has a BFA from our Cleveland Institute of Art and an MFA from the famed Cranbrook Academy of Art in Michigan.
 Before taking the healm of his alma mater, CIA, he was a member of the University of Texas faculty from 1972 to 1998.
 There, he held the Marguerite Fairchild Professorship, chaired the Department of Art and Art History and served as Dean of the College of Fine Arts.

-The beloved Reed Thomason Mural from the old Children's Room has been re-installed in the new Toddlers' Room in the Children's and Youth Services section.
-Be sure to visit it online also.
+The beloved Reed Thomason Mural from the old Library has been reinstalled in the Main Library's Toddler Room.
+Be sure to visit it online.
 Do you know all the characters?
-There might be a quiz!